Greysia Polii: 2006–2008: World Grand Prix title

 Polii opened the 2007 season by playing at the Malaysia Open with new partner Vita Marissa.
 The duo advanced to the final, but were unable to defeat the three times World Champion Gao Ling and Huang Sui, although they forced the Chinese pair to play a deciding game.
 Seeing that this new couple had good prospects, the women's doubles coach Aryono Miranat continued their partnership.
 In the following tournaments, although they did not win a title, the pair managed to become semi-finalists at the Swiss Open and quarter-finalists at the All England and Singapore Open.
 In Switzerland, Polii also finished as the finalist in the mixed doubles with Muhammad Rijal.
 In June, she helped Indonesia finish second to China in the Sudirman Cup.
 In July, after Jo Novita recovered from an injury, the duo teamed up again and participated in the Thailand Open, China Masters, and Philippines Open.
 Their best results were when she and Novita reached the semi-finals in the Philippines.
 In the quarter-finals, they were able to beat the third seeds from China, Yang Wei and Zhao Tingting, in two close games 25–23, 24–22.

 In August, Polii played at the World Championships in the women's and mixed doubles.
 In the second round of the women's doubles, she had to retire from the tournament due to an injury to her right knee ligament.
 On the European tour in October–November, her best result was a semi-final appearance in the French Open.
 At the National Championships held in Solo, teamed up with Novita, Polii successfully defended the title she won two years ago with Heni Budiman.
-In December, she featured in the Indonesian women's winning team at the Southeast Asian Games in Nakhon Ratchasima, Thailand, and won her second women's doubles silver at the Games.
+In December, she featured in the Indonesian women's winning team at the SEA Games in Nakhon Ratchasima, Thailand, and won her second women's doubles silver at the Games.